WGBB: Post-Carman

+On May 12, 1965, WGBB was sold for $452,000 to Susquehanna, a group broadcaster based in York, Pennsylvania.
+Susquehanna built new studios in a building just a few steps from the Merrick Long Island Railroad station.
+WGBB morphed into a pop music outlet with a strong local news presence.

 On July 22, 1981, Susquehanna sold WGBB to a group headed by Franz Allina for close to $1 million.
 The new operators had taken control by mid-September.
-Charlie Day had departed for WCBS-FM NYC just prior to this sale, and Program Director Gil David had taken over morning duties, followed by 'Gary T' middays and Bob Dayton pm drive time.
-(Dayton had been on-air at WABC from 1963 to 1965, but had lost his job after the legendary "Hiroshima" incident, later working in Los Angeles radio before returning east.)
-7-midnight was hosted by Glenn Turnbull with Dick Farrell on overnights.
-Weekends were covered by the weekday staff except the Saturday - Sunday 6pm - Midnight shift which was hosted by Joseph M. 'Joe' Calisi.
-Juliet Papa and Debbie Wetzel were in the newsroom.
-Papa went on to WINS and Wetzel to WCBS-FM, where she anchored AM news reports for 17 years.

-On November 19, 1986, Noble Broadcast Group acquired WGBB joining it with WBAB-FM a Babylon, NY based AOR outlet.
-WGBB would soon move to the new West Babylon WBAB studios on Sunrise Highway.
+On November 19, 1986, Noble Broadcast Group acquired WGBB joining it with WBAB-FM a Babylon, New York-based AOR outlet.
+WGBB would soon move to the new WBAB studios on Sunrise Highway in West Babylon.
 On January 22, 1988, the sixty-four-year-old WGBB call letters were retired and 1240 took the identity of its FM sister station becoming WBAB and began simulcasting WBAB-FM most of the time.
-Also in 1988 night-time power was increased to 1,000 watts from 250 watts as was the case for all class IV local channel stations in the U.S. on 1240 and other local frequencies including 1230, 1340, 1400, 1450, and 1490.
-When the simulcast with WBAB-FM ended 1240 began airing a news-talk format and on April 15, 1991, returned to the original WGBB call letters.
+Also in 1988 night-time power was increased to 1,000 watts from 250 watts.
+When the simulcast with WBAB-FM ended, the station implemented a news-talk format and on April 15, 1991, returned to the original WGBB call letters.

 WGBB and WBAB were purchased by Liberty Broadcasting on February 15, 1993, for $16 million.
 The deal did not separate WGBB's value.
 Liberty later added WBLI in Patchogue, New York and WHFM in Southampton, New York to its Long Island station cluster.
 WBLI would keep its Top 40 format, while WHFM became a simulcast of WBAB.